 “The Reverse Transfer agreement between Indiana’s four-year and two-year public institutions is a strong step toward improving opportunities for students to earn the degrees they deserve,” said Andy Wright, vice president for enrollment management at the University of Southern Indiana.

 Reverse Transfer is designed to assist students in pursuing their career goals.
-Ivy Tech has partnered with several other institutions to offer reverse transfer, including: Ottawa University, Trine University, University of Phoenix, Indiana Tech, Indiana Wesleyan, Western Governors University, Saint Mary-of-the-Woods College, Kaplan University, Grace University, University of Evansville and Marian University.
+Ivy Tech has partnered with several other institutions to offer reverse transfer, including: Ottawa University, Trine University, University of Phoenix, Indiana Tech, Indiana Wesleyan, Western Governors University, Saint Mary-of-the-Woods College, Purdue Global, Grace University, University of Evansville and Marian University.

 About Ivy Tech Community College